bhale/sevone-rest/README.md

 - Uses NotORM for clean OO-style SQL prepared statements
 - Renders Markdown documentation
 - Use Composer for NPM like experience for dependencies
+- Store config in the environment, be stateless (12factor.net)
+- Provide docker build files